jackhwl/aws/Practitioner/3_Deployment_Migration_and AI/Readme.md

   - Migration and Transfer Exam Tips
 ## Artifical Intelligence, Machine Learning, and Analytics Technology and Services
   - Amazon Redshift and Redshift Serverless
+  - What is Amazon Kinesis？
+    - Kinesis Stream: enables you to collect, process, and analyze streaming data in real time.